Vyral/nick-shivers/_posts/2021-09-13-what-does-the-fall-market-usually-look-like.md

 {% include pullquote.html %}

-**But even compared to 2019, there are much fewer listings on the market.** I foresee this fall being typical in that there will be a slowdown, but we’re still going to a historically great market.
+**Even compared to 2019, there are much fewer listings on the market.** I foresee this fall being typical in that there will be a slowdown, but we’re still going to have a historically great market.
 Zillow predicts that we’ll see double-digit appreciation.
 CoreLogic and the National Association of Realtors predict that we’ll experience high single-digit appreciation.
 I agree with the latter, except in problem areas downtown like Pearl District condos and Old Town.

 Overall, the market is phenomenal. **I don’t foresee interest rates going up at all**; affordability isn’t quite what it used to be, but compared to renting, affordability is still very strong due to our low rates.

+If you have questions about our market or real estate in general, call or email us.
+We would love to help you.